lgsvl/simulator/Docs/python-api.md

 ### Radar Sensor

-Currently Radar sensor can be used only to get its position and rotation in the vehicle.
+Currently the Radar sensor can be used only to get its position and rotation in the vehicle.
+Radar measurements can be received in ROS or Cyber by setting the `enabled` property of the sensor.

 ### CAN bus

 Currently CAN bus can be used only to get its position and rotation in the vehicle.
+CAN bus messages can be received in ROS or Cyber by setting the `enabled` property of the sensor.

 ## Weather and Time of Day Control

-You can control weather properties of simulator by reading or writing to `weather` property.
-You can change `rain`, `fog` or `wetness` (float 0...1).
+You can control the weather properties of the simulation by reading or writing to the `weather` property.
+You can set `rain`, `fog` or `wetness` (float 0...1).
 Example:

 ```python
 w = sim.weather